 Figure 3.
 Predictions from 684 test data sets simulated from folded protein models (without added noise) versus ground truth.
 Left: molecular weight (MW), right: maximum intra-particle distance (Dmax).
 Lines of equality are in black.

 Angular range.
 An important question arises: given the maximum angle smax, what is the maximum precision of MW and Dmax predictions that one can expect?
-The usage of NNs enables a convenient opportunity to get a deeper insight into the information content of different angular ranges of SAXS profiles.
-To evaluate the impact of the angular range on the accuracy of the MW and Dmax predictions, we re-trained the same NNs on smooth data computed from the folded proteins up to various smax: 0.8, 0.6, 0.4, 0.3, 0.2, 0.1, 0.05, 0.025 Å-1.
+The use of NNs enables a convenient opportunity to get a deeper insight into the information content of different angular ranges of the SAXS profiles.
+To evaluate the impact of the angular range on the accuracy of the MW and Dmax predictions, we re-trained the same NNs on smooth data computed from the folded proteins up to various smax values, namely 0.8, 0.6, 0.4, 0.3, 0.2, 0.1, 0.05 and 0.025 Å-1.

-For the data cropped at smax=0.1 Å-1, the accuracy of Dmax predictions was 3.3%; it improves up to 2.8% with the angular range increased up to smax=0.4 Å-1 (see Figure 4, purple circles), further increase of the angular range did not affect the accuracy of the Dmax predictions.
+For the data cropped at smax=0.1 Å-1, the accuracy of Dmax predictions was 3.3%; it improves up to 2.8% with the angular range increased up to smax=0.4 Å-1 (see Figure 4, purple circles), but the further increase of the angular range did not affect the accuracy of the Dmax predictions.
 That illustrates the fact, that lower angles in reciprocal space contain information on the larger distances in real space.